-FUEL/PROJECT CARDS
+FUEL/CARDS

-It is the intent for all employees using a county vehicle, to use fuel at the County fueling stations, whenever possible.
+It is the intent for all employees using a county vehicle, to utilize fuel at the County fueling stations, whenever possible.
 For travel outside of Marion County, fuel cards may be utilized at commercial stations to purchase fuel.
-For travel outside of Marion County a fuel card may be requested specifically for use in purchasing fuel.
+For travel outside of Marion County a fuel card may be requested specifically for use in purchasing fuel from the County Fleet Department.